Literary Agent

 Kelly Robson’s fiction has appeared in Asimov’s Science Fiction, Tor.com, Clarkesworld Magazine, and elsewhere.
 She won the 2018 Nebula for her novelette A Human Stain, and the 2016 Aurora Award for the novella Waters of Versailles.
 She has also been a finalist for the World Fantasy Award, Theodore Sturgeon Award, Sunburst Award, and John W. Campbell Award for Best New Writer.
 Her stories have appeared in many year’s best anthologies, and she is a regular columnist at Clarkesworld.
 She is the author of novellas Gods, Monsters, and the Lucky Peach and High Times in the Low Parliament.

 Tobias Buckell is a Caribbean-born New York Times-bestselling author of science fiction and fantasy.
 His fiction has been translated into eighteen languages.
 He has won the World Fantasy Award and been nominated for the Hugo, Nebula, and John W. Campbell Award for Best New Science Fiction Author.
+His most recent novels are A Stranger in the Citadel and Runes of Engagement, with David Klecha (both from Tachyon).

 Lina Rather‘s short fiction has appeared in venues including Lightspeed, Fireside Fiction, and Shimmer.
 Her novellas include Sisters of the Vast Black and Sisters of the Forsaken Stars.